mmkal/cooperbara/docs/reference.md

 <span style="white-space: nowrap;">`--change-request-parent, --change_request_parent`</span> | *string* | Commit revision to be used as parent when importing a commit using CHANGE_REQUEST workflow mode.
 This shouldn't be needed in general as Copybara is able to detect the parent commit message.
 <span style="white-space: nowrap;">`--check-last-rev-state`</span> | *boolean* | If enabled, Copybara will validate that the destination didn't change since last-rev import for destination_files.
 Note that this flag doesn't work for CHANGE_REQUEST mode.
 <span style="white-space: nowrap;">`--default-author`</span> | *string* | Use this author as default instead of the one in the config file.Format should be 'Foo Bar <foobar@example.com>'
-<span style="white-space: nowrap;">`--diff-in-origin`</span> | *boolean* | When this flag is enabled, copybara will show different changes between last Revision and current revision in origin instead of in destination.
+<span style="white-space: nowrap;">`--diff-in-origin`</span> | *boolean* | When this flag is enabled, cooperbara will show different changes between last Revision and current revision in origin instead of in destination.
 NOTE: it Only works for SQUASH and ITERATIVE
 <span style="white-space: nowrap;">`--disable-consistency-merge-import`</span> | *boolean* | If merge import is set to use consistency in the config, disable it for this run.
 This uses an import baseline instead.
 A new consistency file will still be generated.
 <span style="white-space: nowrap;">`--force-author`</span> | *author* | Force the author to this.
 Note that this only changes the author before the transformations happen, you can still use the transformations to alter it.
 <span style="white-space: nowrap;">`--force-message`</span> | *string* | Force the change description to this.
 Note that this only changes the message before the transformations happen, you can still use the transformations to alter it.